Little 500: ITTs

 Like a qualification, an Individual Time Trial (ITT) is a four-lap (one mile) sprint around the track.
 But unlike qualifications, it is performed individually.
 It is a test of both speed and sprint endurance.
 There are up to four riders on the track at a time.
 One rider is placed at each turn of the track.
 The riders line up with the start/finish line that is drawn in white on the track.
 Then a race official will come behind the rider and hold the bike steady so that the rider can set both feet on the pedals.
 In recent years, there has been a five-beep countdown, but in 2007 a gun start was used.
 The riders begin from a dead stop and race around the track.
-It is possible to catch other riders on the track while racing, but it is important not to draft.
+It is possible to catch other riders on the track while racing, but similar to most triathlon competitions, drafting is prohibited.
 A rider caught blatantly drafting off of another rider is automatically disqualified.
+In 2025, Alpha Chi Omega rider, Libby Lewis, became the first freshman ever to win ITTs.